Agri-chemical PR strategies

 We were recently reading back on the story of DDT.
 Rachel Carson’s book Silent Spring, published in 1962, raised awareness of its deadly environmental impacts and begged us all to think about the wider consequences of pesticide use, arguing that they would inevitably enter our food chain and have an effect on human health.
 As noted in Eliza Griswold’s 2012 New York Times article celebrating the 50th anniversary of Silent Spring’s publication, Carson was vilified in a massive negative PR campaign instigated by the chemical companies.
 She was accused of being a ‘soft’ scientist and of aiding and abetting the spread of malaria (DDT was used to eradicate mosquitos), and called an ‘agricultural propagandist’ in the communist vein.
 Griswold notes that ‘The well-financed counter-reaction to Carson’s book was a prototype for the brand of attack now regularly made by super-PACs in everything from debates about carbon emissions to new energy sources.’

 We’ve seen the ‘Four Dog Defence’ used recently in the battle, here in Europe, to suspend use and further investigate the impacts of neonicotinoid pesticides on bee colonies.
 Bayer, which first licensed neonicotinoids in 1992, argued that (Step 1) the pesticides couldn’t be impacting bee populations, note the number of studies mentioned that found ‘no-causal link’ between pesticides and bee decline.
-Bayer press release —but independent research has shown that pesticide residues remain in sufficient quantities to impact bee health.
+Independent research has shown that pesticide residues remain in sufficient quantities to impact bee health.
 One of many research reports can be found here

 Bayer has also worked to spread doubt (Steps 3 & 4) about the link between neonicotinoids and the collapse of bee colonies, by questioning the role of parasites and poor beekeeping in the decline of bees.
 The Bayer handbook on Honey Bee Health is a great example of this, as are the press releases found on their website Bayer press release.